BOOKING TERMS AND CONDITIONS

 17. CONSUMER PROTECTION

-The Organiser of your holiday is Tony Collins Travel Agency Limited t/a Ski McNeill licenced by the Irish Aviation Authority, Ireland (TO 074 and TA 0055) and the Civil Aviation Authority, UK (ATOL 12060).
+The organiser of your holiday is Tony Collins Travel Agency Limited trading as Topflight licenced by the Irish Aviation Authority, Ireland (TO 074 and TA 0055) and the Civil Aviation Authority, UK (ATOL 12060).
 This means that when you book a holiday with us you can be entirely confident that, in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.